 Why It Matters

 Diet is something that is usually deeply personal to people.
 And the health-based or heart-based reasons why someone might choose to eat a vegetarian, vegan, or plant-based diet are often pretty complex.
-(Here’s a great article on why diet is tied so strongly to identity.)

 In my opinion, understanding the reasons people often choose one particular diet over another is a great way to practice empathy.
 Do you have a friend who lives a vegan lifestyle?
 Ask them why!
 I promise you, they will be touched that you asked.